*Frequently asked questions*

 19. What if there are practical limitations for getting baptised by immersion (such as physical sickness, lack of facilities)?

 God accepts us with our limitations if we have a willing heart (2Co.8:12).
 After all, for Him our heart is more important than the form.
-Remember, even if a person who is born again dies before he could get baptised is not going to miss out in heaven, because it is faith and not baptism that saves us (Mk.16:16).
+Remember, even if a person who is born again dies before he could get baptised he is not going to miss out in heaven, because it is faith and not baptism that saves us (Mk.16:16).
 If there are real practical limitations I am sure God will accept a symbolic form in place of the ideal one.

-Write if you have questions or comments about this subject.
+Use the form below to write if you have questions or comments about this subject.